tylerkimbell12/CSCI_2275_Final/README.md

 Try Running with:

-For Mac: Run with: ./final graphVertexes.csv graphdataMac.txt
+./final graphVertexes.csv graphdataMac.txt

 If that doesnt work...
 Run with this:

-For Windows: Run with: ./final graphVertexes.csv graphdataWindows.csv
+./final graphVertexes.csv graphdataWindows.csv

 The program will create a graph of CU Boulder, however in order to select optoin 4 in the menu, a current location and destination must be set